pegasystems/react-sdk/README.md

 If the `MediaCo` app was imported to your Infinity server, a `MediaCoOAuth` OAuth 2.0 Client Registration record will have been imported as well.
 That record's clientId is currently referenced within sdk-config.json.
 However, you can create your own OAuth 2.0 Client Registration record using the following procedure:
    * Create a new "Security/OAuth 2.0 Client Registration" record for your app
    * You might name it the same name as your applicaion
-   * Specify "Public" for the type of client (as browser apps are not able to prevent any "Client secret" from being compromised)
+   * Specify "Public" for the type of client
    * Select "Authorization Code" for the Grant type
-   * Add a RedirectURI value based on the url used to access the deployed React SDK (e.g., http://localhost:3502/auth.html)
+   * Add RedirectURI values based on what was specified above: auth.html as well as ones for any non embedded scenarios you want to directly access via a url.
+For non-embedded portal scenarios, it will redirect back to that same portal page route
    * Enable the "Enable proof code for pkce" option
-   * Set the "Access token lifetime" for how long you want the logged in session to last.
-Pega does not presently support the ability to referesh the token (for Public clients), so the user will have to reauthenticate again after this interval.
+   * Set the "Access token lifetime" to the interval you want the logged in session to last before the token is silently refreshed.
+We recommend somewhere between 10 minutes (600) and at most 60 minutes (3600).
+   * Set the "Refresh token lifetime" to the interval before the user should encounter a full re-authentication challenge.
+We recommend somewhere between 18 hours (64800) and 24 hours (86400).
    * Enter the appropriate values within **sdk-config.json**

 <br>